newst4rt/Lyrify/README.md

 python3 main.py --mode spotify-api -t de -0
 ```
 Fetch the current playback, translate the lyric to German and store origin and translated lyrics local.

-## Status Codes

-Here is a list of all

 ## License
 Lyrify is licensed under the MIT license.
 See [LICENSE](https://github.com/newst4rt/Lyrify/blob/main/LICENSE) for more information.